 But Steve believed in me, and he understood my fear.
 He went with me to put out job applications and held me when I cried, and in the end we fell in love.
 In many ways, we were an odd couple, but yet we were so much alike.
 He even brought me closer into my faith with God, challenging me to study the Bible for myself.

 We were far from perfect though.
 When I was almost 19, we both found jobs and moved in together.
 The next month though would be one of our greatest tests.
-I had barely turned 19, working my first job as a third shift convenience store clerk.
+I had barely turned 19, working my first job as a third-shift convenience store clerk.
 I thought I was safe.
 It was a little town, and the cops always checked in on me several times a night, but I was wrong.

 June 6, 1988: I was cleaning the parking lot outside in the predawn hours when someone touched my elbow.
 That someone was the Gaiser Park Rapist.
 He would kidnap me at knifepoint and then rape me.
 I remember looking up at the stars and praying that God would just let me get home to Steve.
-He answered my prayer, but I will be honest, there were so many times since then that I had wished I had just died instead.
+He answered my prayer, but I will be honest, there were so many times since then that I wished I had just died instead.

 The following years were, well, they were.
 I stuffed the pain, trying to be the good little Christian and forgive and forget (oh, how I hurt myself with that).
 I also blamed myself because I was living in sin when it happened (I definitely needed to rework my concept of God).
 I numbed myself with food.
 Steve and I got married, and I had two babies back to back, bottling everything up inside.

 Then my life came crashing down around me as all the stuffed emotions caught up with me, and I ended up in therapy again.
 Then somehow I ended up in college with two in diapers.
-Well, the somehow was because after the kidnapping, parts of me died, including my ability to write, which was my love.
+Well, “somehow” was because after the kidnapping, parts of me died, including my ability to write, which was my love.
 I gave up on my dream of being a writer and decided I’d better go to college.
 I decided to be a teacher.